top of page

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-Their CEO is Pablo Legorreta.
-Besides being the CEO, he is also the founder of Royalty Pharma, meaning he has been on board all the way.
+The CEO is Pablo Legorreta.
+Besides being the CEO, he is also the founder of Royalty Pharma, which means he has been involved since the beginning.
 Personally, I prefer it when founders hold management positions because they typically have a strong motivation to grow the business, rather than just focusing on their bank account.
-He has grown Royal Pharma to becomethe largest purchaser of pharmaceutical royalties.
+He has grown Royal Pharma to become the largest purchaser of pharmaceutical royalties.
 He has gained extensive experience in investing in pharmaceutical royalties, having been involved in the business for over two decades.
 Prior to founding Royalty Pharma, he was an investment banker at Lazard Frères.
 He is also a co-founder of Pharmakon Advisers.
-His educational background includesa degree in Industrial Engineering from the Universidad Iberoamericana in Mexico City.
+His educational background includes a degree in Industrial Engineering from the Universidad Iberoamericana in Mexico City.
 He also serves on the Board of Directors of Epizyme and on the Board of Governors of the New York Academy of Sciences.
 He also founded Alianza Medica para la Salud, a non-profit organization dedicated to enhancing the quality of healthcare in Latin America.
-He has made some fantastic deals for Royalty Pharma through the years.
-One such example is the acquisition of the royalties of Humira from AztraZeneca in 2006, for $700 million.
+He has made some fantastic deals for Royalty Pharma over the years.
+One such example is the acquisition of the royalties of Humira from AstraZeneca in 2006 for $700 million.
 In 2018 alone, Royalty Pharma collected $499 million in royalties from Humira.
-According to an article in Forbes, Pablo Legerreta has led Royal Pharma to increase their cash receipts by 11% since 2021.
+According to an article in Forbes, Pablo Legerreta has led Royal Pharma to increase its cash receipts by 11% since 2021.
 It is difficult to find much information about Pablo Legorreta, as he does not make many public appearances or give many interviews.
-Nevertheless, I feel very comfortable with Pablo Legorreta as the right person to lead Royalty Pharma moving forward.
+Despite that, I feel very comfortable with Pablo Legorreta as the right person to lead Royalty Pharma moving forward.

-The last calculation is the Payback Time.
-I also described in "MY STRATEGY".
-With Royalty Pharma's Free Cash Flow Per Share at 4,86 and a growth rate of 10%, if you want to recoup your investment in 8 years, the Payback Time price is $61,14.
+The final calculation is referred to as the Payback Time price.
+It is a calculation based on the free cash flow per share.
+With Royalty Pharma's free cash flow per share at $6,45 and a growth rate of 10%, if you want to recoup your investment in 8 years, the Payback Time price is $81,16.

 I also write exclusive posts on Medium.
 If you want to read my posts, you can join Medium by clicking here.
 It costs $5 a month, but it will allow you to access all my posts as well as everything else on Medium, which is highly recommendable.